dunglas/symfony-docker/docs/mysql.md

 # Using MySQL

-The Docker configuration in this repository defaults to using PostgreSQL.
+The Docker configuration of this repository is extensible thanks to Flex recipes.
+By default, the recipe installs PostgreSQL.
-If you prefer to work with MySQL, some adjustments need to be made.
+If you prefer to work with MySQL, follow these steps:

 First, install the doctrine/orm pack as described: `make composer c='req symfony/orm-pack`